Find Your Perfect School

 UNE’s Biddeford Campus is a perfect space for students to have the right kind of college experience.
 It will make you feel like you have never left your hometown.
 Whether your ideal college experience includes regularly meeting with friends, you can do that at The Hang.

 Grab a bit with friends and catch a game at the Biddeford City Theater afterward.
 Or, if your simple pleasure includes going to the beach for a swim or a short walk, you can go to the beach whenever you want to feel the warm breeze on your skin.

 The campus also has plenty of open green spaces for sports and outdoor activities.
 Enjoy the company of like-minded people on the Biddeford.
 UNE is ready to welcome you.

 You can find Mount Holyoke College, a quintessential liberal arts college, in South Hadley, Massachusetts.

 Founded in 1837, the campus has preserved the beautiful stone architecture that gives the college its distinct identity.

-With buildings designed between 1896 and 1960, it is impressive how a women’s college has managed to stay true to its core mission, remain steadfast in its roots of welcoming and educating women.
+With buildings designed between 1896 and 1960, it is impressive how a women’s college has managed to stay true to its core mission and remain steadfast in its roots of welcoming and educating women.

 It is a highly selective, nondenominational, research liberal arts college that welcomes women and those who identify as women, transgender, and non-binary students.